Documentation Index

 What Belongs Where

 Each layer has a job.
-Putting knowledge in the wrong layer either wastes context budget or fails to reach the agent when needed.
-CLAUDE.md — Project-specific context that every session needs:- Tech stack, build commands, architecture
+Putting knowledge in the wrong layer either wastes context budget or fails to reach the agent when needed.- CLAUDE.md

 - Conventions Claude can’t infer from existing code